kahowu2030/CollabGPT/README.md

-# Collab Room
+# CollabGPT
-Collab Room is a Python program that allows you to create multiple intelligent chat personas using OpenAI's GPT-3.5-turbo model to work together to accomplish a certain goal or have a fun discussion about anything!
+CollabGPT is a Python program that allows you to create multiple intelligent chat personas using OpenAI's GPT-3.5-turbo model to work together to accomplish a certain goal or have a fun discussion about anything!

 ## Features
 - Generate multiple intelligent chat personas using OpenAI's GPT-3.5-turbo model and let them work together to accomplish a defined goal.